Fresheyeball/deconfigured/blog/dag.md

 > Directed Acyclic Graphs

+Difficulty: __Moderate__ - basic _Type-Level_ Programming

-So, I've been messing with Haskell for a couple years, and I've always been perplexed on how to model acyclic graphs in a _type safe_ way - In Haskell it's not obvious how one would declare such a type.
+So, I've been messing around with Haskell for a couple of years, and I've always wondered how I would model acyclic graphs in a _type safe_ way - In Haskell it's not obvious how one would declare such a type.
 Most of our tooling comes from structural recursion with (G)ADTs, which more closely models tree structures than sets or graphs.
 Since that day of disappointment in my perusal of